Search for 4th of July and July Calendar Events and

 Mountain View — Shoreline

-of July Fireworks Spectacular with the San Francisco Symphony Don't miss this FUN 4th of July program featuring the amazing San Francisco Symphony, conducted by Randall Craig Fleischer — and vocals by Rob Evan.
-4th of July Concert starts at 8pm.
+of July Fireworks Spectacular with the San Francisco Symphony Don't miss this FUN 4th of July program featuring the amazing San Francisco Symphony.
+Fourth of July Concert starts at 8pm.

 Rain or shine.